cprecioso/parcel-plugin-purgecss/README.md

 This plugin is only enabled when `minify: true`, which means it won't run on `parcel serve`.

-Also, the entry stylesheet _must_ be in your package.
-That means that if you a stylesheet of your npm dependencies directly from a JS or HTML file, it will not be purged.
-If you import it directly or indirectly from another stylesheet in your main package (or SASS, Stylus, etc), it's fine.

 ## Options

 They are passed directly to the purgecss postcs plugin.
 [Here's a list of the available options.](https://www.purgecss.com/with-postcss#options)